Table of Contents

 4. Solo Roth 401(k)

-A solo Roth 401(k) is a separate account within a regular solo 401(k) plan.10 It's a feature that's triggered when you make after-tax contributions to a solo 401(k).
+A solo Roth 401(k) is a separate account within a regular solo 401(k) plan.
+It’s created when you make after-tax contributions to your solo 401(k).10

 A Look Down the Road

-Freelancers now make up 38% of the U.S. workforce.13 This means millions of Americans will have to weigh retirement plan options for self-employed individuals and navigate how to set up a self-employed retirement plan.
+Freelancers now make up 36% of the U.S. workforce.12 This means millions of Americans will have to weigh retirement plan options for self-employed individuals and navigate how to set up a self-employed retirement plan.

 Even if you run a successful business, that organization (and its liabilities) likely won't be your only retirement asset.
 A SEP IRA, SIMPLE IRA, solo 401(k) or solo Roth 401(k) could help you better prepare for your financial future - and potentially ensure the years of hard work you put into your business pay off with a comfortable retirement.
 A financial professional can help you consider your options.